UniCourt/DataEngineering-Workshop1/docs/introduction_to_git_commands.md

 The git config command is used initially to configure the user.name and user.email.
 This specifies what email id and username will be used from a local repository.
 ```

+### Creating a pull request
+A pull request – also referred to as a merge request – is an event that takes place in software development when a contributor/developer is ready to begin the process of merging new code changes with the main project repository.

+>Refer this link (from "Create a New Branch") :  https://www.digitalocean.com/community/tutorials/how-to-create-a-pull-request-on-github